genesys-neu/t-prime/README.md

 The CNN code is in the /cnn_baseline folder.

 All huggingface transformer based code is in the /transformer folder.
 This was only used for the initial visual transformer testing, and is not present or necessary for the final implementation.

+# Datasets
+-All datasets can be found on the shared OneDrive: https://northeastern-my.sharepoint.com/:f:/r/personal/sioannidis_northeastern_edu/Documents/DSTL-NU%20OneDrive/Datasets?csf=1&web=1&e=RDViVZ
+-Unzip the datasets into the data/ folder using this command: unzip DATASET_1_0.zip -d data/